 Internal policy documents frequently specify the conditions under which former titles may be referenced, including limitations on timeframes and contexts.
 Employers prioritize these guidelines to uphold brand reputation and avoid misrepresentation.

-Legal Implications of Using Former Job Titles
+What Are the Legal Risks of Using a Former Job Title?

 Although former job titles may hold personal or professional significance, their use after employment termination carries notable legal risks.
 Employers often regard unauthorized use of former titles as a misrepresentation, potentially leading to claims of false endorsement or implied ongoing affiliation.